 Incorporate aerobic exercise wherever you are.
 For example, keep the LifePro Flexstride Under-Desk Elliptical near the couch and exercise while watching TV, or slip it under your desk at the office to keep your muscles loose while you work.
 It weighs just 26.5 lbs (12 kg) and includes a built-in handle, so you can take it to the office or quickly move it from one room to another.

 Regular exercise builds muscle mass and boosts metabolism, so you keep burning calories more efficiently, even while resting.
-Aerobic exercise for just 15 minutes daily can increase muscle flexibility and bone density, improve circulation, and boost metabolism.
+For example, aerobic exercise for 15 minutes daily can increase muscle flexibility and bone density, improve circulation, and boost metabolism.
 Discover the power of your body’s potential by building muscle and improving flexibility.

 The LifePro Flexstride Under-Desk Elliptical has eight levels of manual magnetic resistance for different exercise needs.
 Use low resistance for circulation and pain relief.
 Higher resistance burns calories faster and improves bone density.
 Take an active role to gain strength, overcome obstacles, and achieve your goals.

 The vibrant fitness monitor LCD makes it easy to check your progress, showing the time, RPM, count, total count, distance, calories burned, Bluetooth, and scan.
-The wide pedals, with a non-slip rubber surface, provide stability while you train.
+With a non-slip rubber surface, the oversized pedals provide stability while you train.
 Product Dimensions: 22.7 L x 18.5 W x 12.9 H (58L x 47W x 33H cm).

 Learn more in my complete review below!